 Not all devices will be designed to accommodate a larger antenna like a rubber ducky antenna due to its size.
 However, this type of antenna may be preferable to a ceramic chip antenna or a copper antenna printed directly on a PCB, depending on your application.
 Some applications will require a custom-printed antenna rather than a ceramic chip.
 In this case, you will want to consider some design parameters to maximize the gain of your antenna.

-Antenna gain is proportional to the signal reflectance at the antenna input terminals, the conduction efficiency, and the dielectric efficiency.
-The signal reflectance can be easily set to 1 by impedance matching.
+Antenna gain is proportional to the signal transmittance at the antenna input terminals, the conduction efficiency, and the dielectric efficiency.
+The signal transmittance can be easily set to 1 (i.e., reflection coefficient of 0) by impedance matching.
 Compensating for low conduction efficiency and dielectric efficiency requires choosing the right conductor and board material.
 Both parameters are difficult to calculate, but they can be determined from experiment.

 Conduction efficiency is determined by the finite conductivity of the conductor in an antenna.
 Lower conductivity equates to lower efficiency due to IR loss in the antenna.
 Thus, copper is the best choice of conductor for an embedded antenna.
 In a PCB, dielectric losses can be reduced by selecting the right board material.
 FR-4 with a high speed laminate or building your board on a ceramic substrate can improve the dielectric efficiency.